-- 1. Complete, 12-bit ADC in an 8-Lead Package.
-The AD7896 contains an 8 μ s ADC, a track-and-hold amplifier, control logic, and a high speed serial interface, all in an 8-lead PDIP.
-The $V{\rm DD}$ input is used as the reference for the part, so no external reference is needed.
+- 1. Complete, 12-bit ADC in 8-Pin Package The AD7896 contains an 8 μ s ADC, a track/hold amplifier, control logic and a high speed serial interface, all in an 8-pin DIP.
+The V{DD} input is used as the reference for the part so no external reference is needed.
 This offers considerable space saving over alternative solutions. - 2.
-Low Power, Single-Supply Operation.
+Low Power, Single Supply Operation

-The AD7896 operates from a single 2.7 V to 5.5 V supply and consumes only 9 mW typical.
-The automatic powerdown mode, where the part goes into power down once conversion is complete and "wakes up" before the next conversion cycle, makes the AD7896 ideal for battery-powered or portable applications. - 3.
-High Speed Serial Interface.
+The AD7896 operates from a single +2.7 V to 5.5 V supply and consumes only 9 mW typical.
+The automatic power down mode, where the part goes into power down once conversion is complete and "wakes up" before the next conversion cycle, makes the AD7896 ideal for battery powered or portable applications.

+3. High Speed Serial Interface

-The part provides high speed serial data and serial clock lines allowing for an easy, 2-wire serial interface arrangement.
+The part provides high speed serial data and serial clock lines allowing for an easy, two-wire serial interface arrangement.